User:pass requests

 Output example

-The proxy is rotating in this example, so running another request will return a different IP address.
+In this example, the proxy is rotating, so running another request will return a different IP address.

 If IPs from a specific country are needed, then modify the username to include the country-xx parameter.
 Use two-letter Alpha-2 codes.
 There is a full list of them here.